metatensor/metatrain/docs/src/concepts/fine-tuning.rst

 Multi-fidelity training
 -----------------------
-Even though the old head is left untouched, it is rendered useless, due to changing deeper weights of the model.
+So far the old head is left untouched, but it is rendered useless, due to changing deeper weights of the model.
 If you want to fine-tune and retain multiple functional heads, the recommended way is to do full fine-tuning on a new target, but keep training the old energy head as well.
 This will leave you with a model capable of